jadijadi/lpic1book/1035_create,_monitor_and_kill_processes.md

 > Now you can understand what `nohup` means: go not answer to the SIGHUP.

 ## killall
-Will send the given signal (or 15) to all the proccesses with the given name:
+Will send the given signal (or 15) to all the processes with the given name:

 ````
 jadi@funlife:~$ jobs